leo-colisson/proof-at-the-end/README.md

 - `local custom defaults`: empty style that you can overwrite to change the "local" defaults, like category
 - `all defaults`: all the defaults, equivalent of `bare defaults, configuration options, global custom defaults, local custom defaults`

+## Package options

+The package comes with multiple options:
+- The `conf={CONFIGURATION}` option is used to configure the default style.
+Usage: `\usepackage[conf={normal, text link section}]{proof-at-the-end}`
+- The `disablePatchSection` is useful to stop the library from patching the section-like commands and chapters (by default, we automatically add a `\label` at the end of the section which is used by `text link section` to find the Appendix).
+If you enable this option, you can manually add the label by using `\pratendAddLabel` after the appendix section (without any argument).
+- `commandRef=NAMECOMMAND`: By default, theorem are referenced to using `\autoref{}`.
+You can change the value of `NAMECOMMAND` to use another command, like `commandRef=Cref` to use `\Cref{}`.
+In that case, make sure to load both `hyperref` and `cleveref` (typically at the very end of your preambule) as `cleveref` needs to be loaded after `hyperref`.
+Internally, the library creates and uses `\pratendRef` instead of `\autoref`.

+## Troubleshooting

+Here are some common issues you may have, with explainations to solve them.

+### The link after the proof does not mention the section, but something else (an equation, a figure, etc.)

+Sometimes, you may see something like `See proof in Equation A` instead of ``See proof in Appendix A`.
+This issue [was reported before](https://github.com/leo-colisson/proof-at-the-end/issues/2) and should be solved on newer versions (starting from 2022/01/27) by automatically patching sections.
+If you have this issue, just upgrade (for instance by copying the [`proof-at-the-end.sty` file](https://github.com/leo-colisson/proof-at-the-end) at the root of your project).
+We proceed by patching the `\chapter`, `\section`, `\subsection`, `subsubsection` and `\paragraph` commands to add `\pratendAddLabel` which will help the package to find the label of the current section.
+If you prefer the old behavior, you can disable it using the `disablePatchSection` option (more details in the package options).

+## Changelog

+- 2022/01/27:
+  1. Patch chapters/sections/... to better detect the current section and solve [this issue](https://github.com/leo-colisson/proof-at-the-end/issues/2).
+This can be disabled using the package option `disablePatchSection`.
+  2. Add an option `commandRef` to use other ref libraries, like `cleveref` instead of `autoref`.

 ## Contributions ##